MoMI-G/MoMI-G/README.md

 * Chromosome Path (thick, grayscale): A chromosome path is a chromosome in a reference genome; walking on the path provides us a full nucleotide sequence.
 * Variant Path (colored): A variant path with a variation name represents a personal genome.
 * Gene Path (thin, colored): A gene path is for gene annotation.
-Exons are shown as a path with darker color, and introns are shown as that with lighter color.
+Exons are shown as a path with a darker color, and introns are shown as that with a lighter color.
 * Annotation Path (thin, grayscale): An annotation path is for user-definable bigBed annotations such as repeats.
 If you have a GFF3 or BED file, you can easily convert into bigBed file.
 * Read Alignment (thin, grayscale): Read alignments aligned on the graph or lifted over from the original alignments to a reference genome.